crteensy/teensyduino-1.18-CB/README.md

 ----------
 It's possible to use the Teensy loader from within C::B, but it's not quite as convenient as in the arduino IDE.

-  1) Create a global variable named "arduino_tools", and set its value to be your arduino-1.0.5/hardware/tools directory.
+  1) Create a global variable named "arduino_tools" in "Settings->Global Variables->User-defined fields", and set its value to be your arduino-1.0.5/hardware/tools directory.

   2) Create a tool called "Teensy Loader" in C::B's tools menu.
 Settings:
      - Name: "Teensy Loader"